sabbirmridha/Selenium/README.md

 1.You must have install jdk 1.8 or above

-2.You must have set JAVA_HOME and GRADLE_HOME Steps:
+2.You must have set JAVA_HOME and GRADLE_HOME

 3.Clone the project